 Mental health conditions are becoming increasingly prevalent in the US.
 1 in 5 adults in the US experiences mental illness in any given year, according to the National Institute of Mental Health.
 This means that nearly 44 million Americans suffer from mental illness each year.
 Mental health conditions can significantly affect an individual’s ability to work.
 Depression is a leading cause of disability worldwide and a major contributor to the overall global burden of disease.

-Healthcare professionals are one segment of the workforce particularly at risk for mental health-related disability.
+Doctors are one segment of the workforce particularly at risk for mental health-related disability.
 A study by the American Medical Association (AMA) found that nearly 1 in 3 physicians experience symptoms of burnout.
 These symptoms can include feelings of depression, anxiety, and hopelessness.
 When left untreated, burnout can lead to more serious mental health conditions, such as clinical depression.

-With the rising prevalence of mental health conditions, it is more important than ever for healthcare professionals to have a long-term disability insurance policy that covers mental and nervous and drug and alcohol (MNDA)-related conditions correctly.
-Therefore, group LTD contracts designed for healthcare professionals should include a per-occurrence MNDA provision.
+With the rising prevalence of mental health conditions, it is more important than ever for doctors to have a long-term disability insurance policy that covers mental and nervous and drug and alcohol (MNDA)-related conditions correctly.
+Therefore, group LTD contracts designed for healthcare doctors should include a per-occurrence MNDA provision.
 With a per-occurrence provision, if an insured suffers from an MNDA disability, fully recovers, but then relapses six months after the recovery date, they will be eligible for another 24 months of MNDA benefits.

 Increasing use of technology